 The idea is that you learn about different strategies you can use to learn and think.
 You begin to see how some ways of thinking through problems work better than others.

-You see how you can become more intelligent by changing up your thinking and learning strategies.
+You see how you can become smarter by changing up your thinking and learning strategies.

 The researchers tested these ideas in school classrooms.
 Some students took 6-weeks of thinking skills training.
 Other students were in a control group and did not get the training.